API Node

 <Info>

-For each variable, you can toggle a **"Required" checkbox**:
+For each row you can toggle a **Required** checkbox:

-* If checked, Pearl will automatically prompt the customer to provide the variable’s value before sending the API request, if it hasn’t been collected yet.
+* **Checked**: Pearl prompts the customer for the value before sending the request if it hasn't been collected yet.

 </Info>